lamdu/presentation-live-2018/README.md

 * Computer: Module loaded successfully.
 Your wish is my command!
 What do you want to do now?
 * You: I forgot :/

-#### Bandwidth

-The other problem with REPLs is that the output size is not proportional to the size of your program.

-Programmers who wish to get a more in-depth understanding often use clunky debuggers and debug-prints to see more about how their programs work.

 ### The REPL in Lamdu

 Now let's see how it works in Lamdu: